DenOfEquity/sd-forge-blockcache/README.md

 **Extensions** tab, **Install from URL**, use URL for this repo

 >[!NOTE]
->This branch `pagsag` handles SelfAttentionGuidance and PerturbedAttentionGuidance, and applies the caching to them too, independently.
+>This handles SelfAttentionGuidance and PerturbedAttentionGuidance (and anything else that calculates a cond), and applies the caching to them too, independently.
 >
->It will become main branch after testing.
+>Previous implementation moved to `old` branch.

 usage:
 1. Enable the extension